stephenh/tessell/docs/gettingstarted.md

 Eclipse should now be setup to generate views for you.
 For more information on writing presenters, see the [tutorial](./tutorial.html) and other docs.

 For your build environment (Maven/Ant), you'll have to call the same `Generator` class with the same classpath and arguments as we setup in the Eclipse custom builder.
-For Ant, you can see the [todomvc](https://github.com/stephenh/todomvc-gwtmpv) sample application.
+For Ant, you can see the [todomvc](https://github.com/stephenh/todomvc-tessell) sample application.

 Setting up Annotation Processors
 --------------------------------

-gwt-mpv usages annotation processors for generating some non-view boilerplate, specifically places (`@GenPlace`) and dispatch DTOs (`@GenDispatch`).
+Tessell usages annotation processors for generating some non-view boilerplate, specifically places (`@GenPlace`) and dispatch DTOs (`@GenDispatch`).

 To configure the annotation processors: